Nazareka/yakrasava.com-backend/README.md

 ﻿# yakrasava.com-backend

-yakrasava.com is a social network written written in django on the backend and react on the frontend
+yakrasava.com is a social network written in django on the backend and react on the frontend

 technologies that were used